yunethitsar/Obstacle-avoiding-robot/README.md

 ## Solving Obstacle Avoidance in custom enviroment with Reinforcement Learning and Deep Neural Network

-Master's thesis about Reinforcement Learning (RL), Deep RL and Optimization and dynamic environment.
+Degree's thesis about Reinforcement Learning (RL), Deep RL and Optimization and dynamic environment.

 - **Author**: Nang Yune Thitsar